- PhD Student – University of Illinois

 - B.S. in Physics – Auburn University (2018)

 In the electrical domain, hybrid energy storage offers a solution to the problem of high peak power.
 Hybrid energy storage (HES) in this context refers to combining dissimilar energy storage components for greater overall capabilities.
 My work has focused on HES systems which combine energy-dense battery cells and power-dense ultracapacitor cells into a system with increased power and energy density over either of the individual storage elements, demonstrated conceptually in Fig. 1.
 Previous work demonstrated in simulation that electrical HES is a valuable technology for high peak power applications .
-However, the intrinsic differences between heterogeneous storage elements prompts the need for advanced control strategies for these hybrid systems.
+However, the intrinsic differences between heterogeneous storage elements prompts the need for advanced design and control strategies for these hybrid systems.
 In previous collaborative work, I’ve examined model predictive control and iterative learning control for these systems.
 I’ve also worked on design optimization of these systems, determining optimal combinations of battery and ultracapacitor cells to minimize mass and maximize performance .